 Their goal?
-Protesting against unpaid domestic work and drawing attention to its impact on the professional life of women.“The problem with this unexpected extra work is that it reduces the amount of time I have available to work, for my company and for my employees, causing considerable financial losses,” explains Andrea, a mother of three, on her blog.
+Protesting against unpaid domestic work and drawing attention to its impact on the professional lives of women.“The problem with this unexpected extra work is that it reduces the amount of time I have available to work, for my company and my employees, causing considerable financial losses,” explains Andrea, a mother of three, on her blog.
 “I don’t work for free.”
-This work, while often unseen, is essential to society, says Céline Marty, a PhD student in the philosophy of work.
-“All these household tasks and child rearing benefit both the husbands, who are exempted from doing them, and capitalism, which sees its labour forces replenished for free,” she says.
+This work, while often unseen, is essential to society, says Céline Marty, a Ph.D. student in the philosophy of work.
+“All these household tasks and child-rearing benefit both the husbands, who are exempted from doing them, and capitalism, which sees its labor forces replenished for free,” she says.

 Pay them back

 The authors observed that not sharing tasks equally creates real financial inequalities, which are particularly noticeable in a separation.
-“These inequalities linked to the gendered division of labour accumulate over the course of a lifetime.
-Women save less, since their labour income is lower.
+“These inequalities linked to the gendered division of labor accumulate over the course of a lifetime.
+Women save less since their labor income is lower.
 So we have concluded, somewhat controversially, that while women work, men accumulate.”

 Domestic work: a third of GDP?

 Teke also points out the pitfalls of this methodology, which doesn’t deal with the subjective nature of defining domestic work: “If I cook, is it truly work if I’m enjoying myself making dinner for friends?
 If I garden, is it a pastime or is it work?”
-Julie Hebting, founder of Maydée, a household chore sharing app, also admits there is a grey area: “The classification of certain tasks, such as sewing and DIY, is very complex.
+Julie Hebting, the founder of Maydée, a household chore-sharing app, also admits there is a grey area: “The classification of certain tasks, such as sewing and DIY, is very complex.
 Is it more of a hobby or is it domestic work?”
-In order to arrive at a definition of domestic work, INSEE came up with three categories according to the time spent on certain tasks: the first includes cleaning, cooking and caring for children; the second, gardening, DIY and playing with children; and the final one includes walking the dog!
+In order to arrive at a definition of domestic work, INSEE came up with three categories according to the time spent on certain tasks: the first includes cleaning, cooking, and caring for children; the second, gardening, DIY, and playing with children, and the final one includes walking the dog!

 Is home life part of the economy?

 Is this blurred boundary between work and leisure an issue if we’re asking for pay?
-No, according to lawyer and militant feminist Valérie Duez-Ruff, for whom the notion of pleasure – not inherently incompatible with work – should in no way legitimise unpaid domestic chores: “When a domestic worker performs tasks outside their individual professional activity, they must be compensated,” she says.
+No, according to a lawyer and militant feminist Valérie Duez-Ruff, for whom the notion of pleasure – not inherently incompatible with work – should in no way legitimize unpaid domestic chores: “When a domestic worker performs tasks outside their individual professional activity, they must be compensated,” she says.
 For Hebting, it also depends on how the word “work” is defined: “Why is the term ‘work’ only associated with the business world?
-The dictionary defines work as all human activities organised and co-ordinated with the goal of producing something useful.
-In my opinion, defining domestic work in this way is to recognise its value.”
-But should day-to-day life really be monetised in an already ultra-capitalist society?
+The dictionary defines work as all human activities organized and coordinated with the goal of producing something useful.
+In my opinion, defining domestic work in this way is to recognize its value.”
+But should day-to-day life be monetized in an already ultra-capitalist society?